Speak to a nurse

 Some hospitals have supportive care teams.
 Supportive care is similar to palliative care.
 It aims to see people at a very early stage in their cancer treatment to manage their symptoms.
 In some areas, supportive care teams can also provide this care to people who have finished their treatment, but are still dealing with symptoms such as pain.

 Your GP or district nurse will provide some palliative care, and will arrange support from the specialist palliative care team if you need this.
-There are specialist palliative care teams based in the community who may be able to visit you at home.
-Sometimes these teams may be based at a local hospice.
 If you are in hospital, the hospital will also have a palliative care team.

 Palliative care may be provided in:

 Not all services may be available everywhere.
-If you need more support speak to your GP, who can refer you to services.
+Speak to your GP if you need more support.

 Our specialist nurses on our free Support Line, can explain how to access support and what palliative care and supportive care involves.

-You can ask your GP or district nurse what hospice services are available locally.
-You can also contact your local hospice to ask about their services.
+Hospice are free, but the services each hospice offers can vary.
+Not all hospices may provide the services mentioned below.
+Check with your GP or district nurse what services are available locally, and if they can refer you to these services.
+You can also contact your local hospice or check on their website to find out about their services.
 Hospice UK has details of hospices across the country

 If you have been told that you only have a few months to live, you should be referred to a specialist palliative care team.